 The sign of Iceland

 The coat of arms of Iceland shows us the Icelandic flag, surrounded by untraditionally four (usually only two) shield bearers.
-These are mythological figures - bull=protector of the southwest, eagle or griffin = protector of the northwest, dragon = protector of the northeast and giant or giant = protector of the southeast This emblem has been used since the date of the proclamation of the republic, which was 1944
+These are mythological figures - bull=protector of the southwest, eagle or griffin = protector of the northwest, dragon = protector of the northeast and giant = protector of the southeast This emblem has been used since the date of the proclamation of the republic, which was 1944

 Currency of Iceland